edukait/glioma-classification/README.md

 ## Segmentation
 The segmentation code implements a convolutional neural network with a U-Net architecture.
 Part of the segmentation code requires extracting patches from the MRI images in order to speed up the computation.
 ## Classification
 The second part of the project uses both a support vector machine and deep neural network in order to compare the efficiency of both models relative to each other.
-The features of the tumors segmented with the segmentation code will be extracted using Discrete Wavelet Transform, and then will undergo PCA before being fed into the classification models.
+The features of the tumors segmented with the segmentation code will be extracted using the feature extractor from the open-sourced [PyRadiomics](https://github.com/Radiomics/pyradiomics) package.
+The remainder of the code compares the performance of the following three models: support vector classifiers, random forest classifiers, and a neural network with a a four-layer architecture.
+## Conclusion
+From preliminary data analysis, it seems like the neural network performs the best, while the random forest classifier performs the worst.